-- 1.1 Purpose-This actuarial standard of practice (ASOP or standard) provides guidance to actuaries when performing actuarial services with respect to measuring obligations under a pension plan and determining periodic costs or actuarially determined contributions for such plans.
-Throughout this standard, the terms "plan" and "pension plan" refer to a defined benefit pension plan.
+- 1.1 Purpose-This actuarial standard of practice (ASOP or standard) provides guidance to actuaries when performing actuarial services with respect to measuring obligations under a defined benefit pension plan (also referred to as "plan" or "pension plan" throughout this standard) and determining periodic costs or actuarially determined contributions for such plans.
 Other actuarial standards of practice address actuarial assumptions and asset valuation methods.
 This standard addresses broader measurement issues, including cost allocation procedures and contribution allocation procedures.
-This standard provides guidance for coordinating and integrating all of the elements of an actuarial valuation of a pension plan. - 1.2 Scope-This standard applies to actuaries when performing actuarial services with respect to the following tasks in connection with a pension plan: - measurement of pension obligations.
+This standard provides guidance for coordinating and integrating all of the elements of an actuarial valuation of a pension plan. - 1.2 Scope-This standard applies to actuaries when performing actuarial services with respect to the following tasks in connection with a pension plan: - a. measurement of pension obligations.
 Examples include determinations of funded status, assessments of solvency upon plan termination, market measurements and measurements for use in pricing benefit provisions; - b. assignment of the value of plan obligations to time periods.
-Examples include actuarially determined contributions, periodic costs, and actuarially determined contribution or periodic cost estimates for potential plan changes; - c. development of a cost allocation procedure used to determine periodic costs for a plan; - d. development of a contribution allocation procedure used to determine actuarially determined contributions for a plan; - e. determination as to the types and levels of benefits supportable by specified cost or contribution levels; and - f. projection of pension obligations, periodic costs or actuarially determined contributions, and other related measurements.
+Examples include actuarially determined contributions, periodic costs, and actuarially determined contribution or periodic cost estimates for potential plan changes; - c. development of a cost allocation procedure used to determine periodic costs for a plan; - d. development of a contribution allocation procedure used to determine actuarially determined contributions for a plan; - e. determination of the types and levels of benefits supportable by specified cost or contribution levels; and - f. projection of pension obligations, periodic costs or actuarially determined contributions, and other related measurements.
 Examples include cash flow projections and projections of a plan's funded status.

 Throughout this standard, any reference to selecting actuarial assumptions, actuarial cost methods, asset valuation methods, amortization methods, and output smoothing methods also includes giving advice on selecting actuarial assumptions, actuarial cost methods, asset valuation methods, amortization methods, and output smoothing methods.
-In addition, any reference to developing or modifying a cost allocation procedure or contribution allocation procedure includes giving advice on developing or modifying a cost allocation procedure or contribution allocation procedure.
+In addition, any reference to developing or modifying a cost allocation procedure includes giving advice on developing or modifying a cost allocation procedure or contribution allocation procedure.

 ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations, and ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations, provide guidance concerning actuarial assumptions.
 ASOP No. 44, Selection and Use of Asset Valuation Methods for Pension Valuations, provides guidance concerning asset valuation methods.
-This ASOP addresses broader measurement issues including cost allocation procedures and contribution allocation procedures, and provides guidance for coordinating and integrating all of these elements of an actuarial valuation of a pension plan.
 In the event of a conflict between the guidance provided in this ASOP and the guidance in any of the aforementioned ASOPs, this standard governs.